litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 Rust *in most cases* is memory safe, but not all exploits are about memory exploitation, **nothing** is *always* safe, always **doubt** the security of a software, wether you code it or buy it. \\
-In code or in life, apply [Defense in depth][wikipedia_defindepth], know the strenghts and weaknesses of the technology you use, and keep your mind open :-)
+In code or in life, apply [Defense in depth][wikipedia_defindepth], know the strengths and weaknesses of the technology you use, and keep your mind open :-)

 ## Writing secure Rust code